WhoWaWay/WhoWaWay/UserNeeds-Benchmarking-Requirements.md

 ### 	Manufacturing

-* 6.1 Water-resistant materials such as nylon will be used for the umbrella.
+* 6.1 Water-resistant materials such as nylon will be used for the body.
 * 6.2 A microcontroller that can be used for inputting the sensor’s signal and output the information.
 * 6.3 Cost must be lower than the selling price.